3astbeast/RedTail-Toolbar/README.md

 ## Overview

+**PLEASE NOTE** Only RedTailToolbar.cs goes in custom\indicators.
+ALL other .cs files are drawing tools, so they go in custom\drawing tools

 RedTail Toolbar installs a persistent toolbar row at the top of your chart with quick-access buttons for NinjaTrader's drawing tools, plus built-in chart utilities like a lag timer, ATR display, break even button, pan mode, indicator visibility manager, command center, screenshot button, timeframe switcher, and drawing management controls.
 It also includes 8 custom drawing tools that extend NinjaTrader's default toolset with features commonly found in platforms like TradingView.

 ---